20th July 2021

 Portsmouth harbour was a significant point of embarkation for the military during D-Day operation, which meant that travel to the area was limited.
 In August 1943 the Southsea shoreline was declared a restricted access zone.
 Troops were camped out around the city and were sealed into the camps during the final briefings ahead of the operation.

 D-Day was the largest invasion ever assembled and was the beginning of the push from the allied forces that would defeat Nazi Germany.
 156,000 troops arrived by sea and air on five beaches on the French coast.

 Portsmouth’s D-Day Story Museum explores the city’s role in the operation.

 In 2001 a redevelopment of the shoreline started, with the opening of retail and hospitality outlets, including Gunwharf Quays.
 Portsmouth Historic Dockyard is now a popular tourist attraction.
 Spinnaker Tower opened in this area in 2005.
 The tower’s design is based on a sail billowing in the wind, inspired by the city’s maritime history.
+You can see some incredible photos of the Tower on our Instagram.
 While still celebrating its heritage, Portsmouth is also a modern, bustling city with plenty to see and do.

 If you want to see Portsmouth’s historic sites for yourself, you can visit Spinnaker Tower and admire the astonishing view of the city and beyond from the viewing decks.
 The Sky Walk even allows a unique perspective of the historic harbour.
 See how many of the locations from these key events in Portsmouth’s history you can spot.